TheDataLeek/website/README.md

 </script>
 <!-- end Google Calendar Appointment Scheduling -->

+---

 [*Old content from college can be found here.
 Note that these are older articles/homework sets and will not reflect my current work!*](/website/college)

-[Presentations I had put together from college or during my Boulder Python days can be found here!](/website/presentations)
+[*Presentations I had put together from college or during my Boulder Python days can be found here!*](/website/presentations)